Chamonix, jewel of the Alps

 - Chamonix Market: Every Saturday morning, Place du Mont-Blanc.
 You will find fresh products and local specialties (cheeses, charcuterie, honey).

-See all markets in Haute-Savoie
+See all the markets of Haute-Savoie

 Public transport